reuben-idan/Alx_DjangoLearnLab/social_media_api/README.md

 ## Next Steps

-- Add endpoints to follow/unfollow users and list followers/following.
+- Add endpoints to list a user's followers and following.
-- Add posts app and content endpoints.
+- Add throttling/rate limits for follow actions.
-- Add pagination and throttling.
+- Add OpenAPI/Swagger schema and automated tests.